mautic/user-documentation/docs/getting-started/updating-in-the-browser.md

 ## The update wasn't successful

-If this has happened to you, head over to the Update Failed page for a step-by-step walk-through of how to complete the update.
+If this has happened to you, head over to the [Update Failed][failed-page] page for a step-by-step walk-through of how to complete the update.
 Maybe consider using the command line next time.

 [command-line-update]: </home/updating-in-command-line>
+[failed-page]: </troubleshooting/failed-update>